royhobbstn/zip-coordinates/README.md

 ## What is this, really?

 Say you have an application that needs the coordinates for quite a few ZipCodes.
-You dig and dig and gather quite a few.
 Just when you think you've got a complete set, a new data point comes in with a brand new zip.
 It might even be a typo, but you have no way of knowing.
 In these situations, and if your application places more of a priority on "put it on the map" rather than "this has to be perfect or I'll get sued", this is a methodology that will get you "close enough".

 ## How it works: